bats-core/bats-detik/README.md

 	sleep 20

-	verify "there are 0 pods named 'nginx'"
+	run verify "there are 0 pods named 'nginx'"
 	[ "$status" -eq 0 ]

-	verify "there is 0 service named 'nginx'"
+	run verify "there is 0 service named 'nginx'"
 	[ "$status" -eq 0 ]
 }
 ```